Visit our online Jewelry Shop

 Original by Robert

 Founder (s): Robert Levy along with David Jaffe and Irving Landsman as the Fashioncraft Jewelry Company, New York ~ 1942.
 When Landsman left the company the name was changed to Original by Robert.
 When Robert Levy retired and the daughter of Jaffe [Ellen] took over, the name was changed twice more.
 First to Ellen Designs for Robert Originals and then again to Ellen Designs during the early 1980s.
-The company is Known for jewelry that looks like Miriam Haskell beaded work and enamel jewelry, mainly large colorful flower pins.
+The company is known for jewelry that looks like Miriam Haskell beaded work and enamel jewelry, mainly large colorful flower pins.
 Produced collectable Christmas tree pins.
 Back to top

 Schrager

-Founder (s): New York City, NY ~ 1925 - 1962 as H. M. Schrager and Co. -There is not a lot of information about this company.
+Founder (s): New York City, NY ~ 1925 - about 1965 as H. M. Schrager and Co. -There is not a lot of information about this company.
 The costume jewelry produced by this company was extremely well made with the highest quality materials.
 From 1925 to 1959 the hallmarks "House of Schrager", "Schrager", and "House of Schrager" were used.
 After 1959 the costume jewelry was marked "Jonne" or on a paper hang tag "Jonne" on one side and "House of Schrager" on the other side.
 The jewelry produced by this company is a rare find.
 Signature Designs: High quality rhinestones, beautiful bead work like that of Haskell, pearls and poured glass.
 Back to top

 Schreiner